Painting a rose inspiration

 Creating distinction within the rose petals

 As I mix up the colors for the rose petals of the painting.
 I pay most of my attention to the values of the colors.
+If you haven’t already – Grab my FREE Color Mixing Guide for additional help with color mixing techniques, that you can apply to your rose painting!

 I create a shade of light pink to add a highlight to the petals of my rose for painting, which were much brighter.
 Also, I mixed up some shadow colors for a lighter colored petal at the bottom side of the rose painting.
 So, I mixed up alizarin crimson with pthalo green and a tiny bit of white to get the shadow color.